MCT-master/mct-master.github.io/_posts/2023-11-30-thomaseo-sonobus_sync.md

 excerpt: "A quick start guide to jamming over a network.
 Designed for instruments which can synchronize using an analog clock pulse."
 ---
 ### Introduction
 In this post we are going to use Sonobus to set up a simple jam session between two locations over the internet, designed for electronic instruments with a built in sequencer.
 The primary location (referred to as the ‘Hub’) will send audio alongside an analog clock pulse.
 The secondary location (the ‘Node’) will receive these and in turn, send back it’s own audio.
 There are multiple ways to achieve this effectively, here’s just one way to do it.
+This technique is referred to as Forward Synchronisation.

 ### Equipment/software checklist